 I am lucky, in some respects, in that I have a “regular day job” that pays the bills until such time as my photography studio can do that for me.
-In the meantime, I network as much as I can as time allows, rely a lot on word-of-mouth referrals, and get exposure wherever I can.
+In the meantime, I network as much as I can as

 I also know that customer service is so important, and possibly even more so in this economy when everyone is watching their expenditures.
 Doing something that will cost me a potential client, or driving away an existing one is something that I keep in my mind at all times.